umutsevdi/graduate-information-system/README.md

 - Maven
 - Docker

-You don't need to download Postresql since my Dockerfile automatically configures it for you.
+You don't need to download Postgresql since my Dockerfile automatically configures it for you.

 ### 2.2- Installation